droglenc/NCMTH207/modules/GetOrganized.md

 The following apps should be initiated before the first day of class.

 * [MS Teams Course Site](resources/MSTeams_Intro){:target="_blank"}
+    * Note that there is a short assignment at the end of this description that should  be comleted before the first day of class.
 * Gradescope Grading Site
     * You should have received an e-mail from me inviting you to activate a GradeScope account and join this class.
 Make sure to follow the directions in that e-mail.
 Contact me if you did not get that e-mail.